-The sensitivity of STRAP on the ATs is V = 13.5.
-If the target to observed is fainter than V = 13.5, it is possible to perform "off-target Coudé guiding", provided a suitable guide star exists.
-This guide star must be brighter than V = 13.5 and closer than 1 arcmin to the target to be observed on MIDI.
-If V > 12, there is a risk that Coudé guiding cannot be performed, depending on the off-axis distance and on the sky conditions (seeing, τ_0).
+The sensitivity of STRAP on the ATs is V=13.5.
+If the target to observed is fainter than V=13.5, it is possible to perform "off-target Coudé guiding", provided a suitable guide star exists.
+This guide star must be brighter than V=13.5 and closer than 57.5 arcsec to the target to be observed on MIDI.
+The presence of a suitable guide star should be noted in the proposal.
+If V>12, there is a risk that Coudé guiding cannot be performed, depending on the off-axis distance and on the sky conditions (seeing, τ_0).